mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ## Attach cluster to DKP Enterprise

-At this stage, CAPI successfully deployed the cluster and the CAPI controller running at the DKP Enterprise centralized cluster is handling the lifecycle.
+At this stage, CAPI successfully deployed the cluster and the CAPI controller running at the DKP Enterprise management cluster is handling the lifecycle.

 In DKP you see the cluster in state `unattached`:
 ![Unattached cluster in DKP Enterprise](unattached.png)